- Products & Solutions

 - About Us

 Hexavalent chromium has become a hot topic in the thermal spray community and among welders.
-New OSHA regulations are forcing everyone to take a close look at their processes and implement changes to them or install engineering controls to help reduce exposure.
+Useful search terms for hexavalent chromium include "chromate" and "chrome six."
+New OSHA regulations are forcing everyone to take a close look at their processes and implement changes to them or install engineering controls to help reduce hexavalent chromium exposure.
 This paper addresses some questions regarding the new regulations, including:

 Hexavalent chromium shows up in predominantly three forms: 1) Trivalent Chromium, which occurs naturally as chrome ore and is also an essential nutrient for proper metabolism; 2) Metallic or Elemental Chromium, typically found in aerospace alloys; and 3) Hexavalent Chromium, typically from industrial processes like welding and thermal spray.